-Root Canals Murphy TX
+Root Canals Plano, TX

-In Murphy, TX, root canals are non-traumatic
+In Plano, TX, root canals are non-traumatic

 Though the stereotype is outdated and inaccurate, the words “root canals” still have the power to stir anxiety in many people.
-Yet in Dr. Bindu Kolli’s gentle hands, this treatment has saved countless teeth across the Frisco, Plano, Irving, and Murphy, TX area.
+Yet in Dr. Bindu Kolli’s gentle hands, this treatment has saved countless teeth across the Frisco, Plano, Irving, and Plano, TX area.

 What is root canal treatment?